NREL/SOEP-QSS/README.md

 ### Function

+For the code-defined modeling a few function types are provided:
-* Linear functions are provided for QSS and LIQSS solvers.
+* Linear time-invariant functions for QSS and LIQSS solvers.
-* A numeric differentiating linear function is provided for QSS solvers.
+* Numeric differentiating linear time-invariant functions for QSS solvers.
-* Sample nonlinear functions are included.
+* Sample nonlinear functions.
-* Sample input variable functions with analytical and numeric derivatives are included.
+* Sample input variable functions with analytical and numeric derivatives.

-* We'll need a general purpose function approach for the JModelica-generated code: probably a function class that calls back to a provided function.
+### Input Functions

+Input functions are external system "drivers" that do not depend on the state of other variables within the DAE system.
+The QSS solver implements input functions for continuous real-valued variables with QSS-like quantized and continuous representations and logic for selecting the next time at which to update these representations.
+Input variables using this approach are smoothly integrated with the QSS variable system.

+Input functions can also have discrete events at which their value changes.
+To provide accurate behavior with QSS solvers, where time steps can be large and variable, these discrete events are assumed predictable by the input functions.
+These predicted discrete events are placed in the QSS event queue to assure they are processed at their exact event time.
+We don't currently support discrete events for continuous input functions but this is easily added if needed.

 ### Zero-Crossing Functions